What is it?

 The middle of the eye is filled with a clear jelly called vitreous humour.
 As we age, the jelly starts to pull away from the retina and sometimes it will take some of the macula with it, leaving a macular hole.

 We don’t know exactly why macular holes develop, but some things make it more likely.
 Older age, being female and being very short-sighted all affect the chances.

 Symptoms of macular hole include central vision becoming blurred or distorted.
 It may become difficult to read or see well enough to drive.
 Objects may seem to be smaller than they should be.
 Eventually a dark spot may develop at the centre of your field of view.

 Macular hole usually only affects one eye at a time.

 Options for treating macular hole depend on whether the hole is still in the early stages, how big it is how it happened.
 Sometimes, an eye injection with the drug Ocriplasmin can help stop the vitreous jelly from pulling at the retina.
 If this doesn’t work or if the hole is at a later stage, then keyhole surgery can help close the hole in the macula.

 Surgery involves removing the vitreous gel and injecting a gas bubble into its place.
 The gas expands and presses the macula back down so that it can heal in place.
-The surgery sometimes involves peeling away a very thing membrane that sits on top of the retina.
+The surgery sometimes involves peeling away a very thin membrane that sits on top of the retina.